モロッコ

 • Breakfast

-• Marrakech Sightseeing Koutoubia Mosque and Gardens
+• Marrakesh sightseeing Koutoubia Mosque and gardens

-Ben Youssef Madrasa (Quran School)
+Ben Youssef Madrasa (Quranic school)

 • Attachment Image from Itinerary Row: 67609 Attachment Image from Itinerary Row: 67609 Attachment Image from Itinerary Row: 67609

-• Lunch *The meal cost is to be paid on site
+Lunch Meal cost to be paid locally

 • Dinner